 Kim initiated Cultivating Inquiry, a conference designed to challenge Christian School Teachers to ask the hard questions about faith and sharpen their skills in bringing faith into the classroom.
 Cultivating Inquiry is currently part of the ACSI New England Professional Development Forum.
 Kim is actively engaged in professional development initiatives through ACSI.

 Curriculum development and professional growth are Kim’s passions.
 The LCA curriculum has grown under Kim’s leadership to include Concentrations in Global Studies, Arts, and MST (Math, Science and Technology) as part of a vibrant college preparatory liberal arts curriculum.
 These concentrations allow students to identify a passion and dig deeply into their chosen area.
 LCA has also developed two programs for international English language learners.

-LCA’s professional growth program was featured by NEASC as a model for the pilot of an in-school teacher certification program.
+LCA’s professional growth program was featured by NEASC (now called NECHE) as a model for the pilot of an in-school teacher certification program.
 The initiative was postponed by NEASC but LCA continued to develop its own professional growth program centered around teaching portfolios and professional learning communities.

 Kim has published articles in Anvil, Christian School Education, Leadership Matters, Independent Teacher, and Journal of Education.
 She is the editor of Cultivating Inquiry Across the Curriculum.
 A frequent speaker at conferences, Kim has been an adjunct professor at Endicott College, American International College, and Eastern Nazarene College.
 She is currently an adjunct professor at Gordon College.